lucasbraune/sph/README.md

 ```
 brew install freeglut
 ```
-To build and run the program, execute the command
+To build and run the program, execute
 ```
 make run
 ```
+from this repository's root folder.

 # Demo
 <img src="toystar.gif" width="600">